Essential Travel Information

 Yellow Fever

-All travellers from or through the countries which have been declared yellow fever infected areas must provide an international health certificate of vaccination for yellow fever upon arrival.
-In-transit passengers, irrespective of the time in-transit, will also require proof of Yellow Fever vaccination.
+All travellers from or through the countries which have been declared yellow fever-infected areas must provide an international health certificate of vaccination for yellow fever upon arrival.
+In-transit passengers, irrespective of the time in transit, will also require proof of Yellow Fever vaccination.
 Please take note that a Yellow Fever Vaccination needs to be done a minimum of 10 days prior to travelling.
 Travellers will not be allowed to get the vaccination on arrival.
 PLEASE NOTE, yellow fever certificates no longer expire even if yours has an expiry date.
 It is highly recommended that when travelling in Africa, you have this certificate at hand.

 Yellow fever-declared countries are: